grantjenks/python-diskcache/docs/index.rst

 DiskCache: Disk-based Cache
 ===========================

-`DiskCache`_ is an Apache2 licensed disk and file-based cache library, written in pure-Python, and compatible with Django.
+`DiskCache`_ is an Apache2 licensed disk and file backed cache library, written in pure-Python, and compatible with Django.

 The cloud-based computing of 2016 bills mainly for memory.
 Gigabytes of empty